Bellettrie/library_system/README.md

 ## Using Tailwind
-Install npm (or yarn if you know how), and install the dependencies in the jstoolchain folder.
+Install npm (or yarn if you know how), and install the dependencies in the /styles/static folder.
-Also run `npm install npx` to be able to run the tailwind program thingy from the command line.

-Enter the jstooljain folder and run the following command for local dev:
+Enter the /styles/static folder and run the following command for local dev:
-` npx tailwindcss -c tailwind.config.js -o ../static/css/tailwind/gen.css --watch`

-Omit the `--watch` to only build.
+`npm watch`

+Run `npm compile` to merely compile

 Note that tailwind's tooling reads the source of all our templates to see which tags are actually in use.